rudil24/pbtools/vpx/README.md

 # Music and Pins ![](../images/nightlife_32dp_E3E3E3_FILL0_wght400_GRAD0_opsz40.png "Optional title")
 Rocking out while playing your pinball tables is the best.
-The script snippets in this directory will help you play random or sequential mp3's / ogg's stored in your `VisualPinball/Music` subfolders, with magna button start/stop/next track abilities, as you play a specific table.
-What are your favorite musical pairings?
+The script snippets in this directory will help you play random or sequential mp3's / ogg's stored in your `VisualPinball\Music` subfolders, with magna button start/stop/next track abilities, as you play a specific table.
+What are your favorite music pairings?
 Here are some of mine.

 | Table | Playlist |
 | --- | --- |